milleva/gors/README.md

 A background-displayed [web app](https://gors.herokuapp.com/) for the interactive play GORS.

 Written in React.js.
 Only frontend.
 No custom backend system.
-The app uses -.wav song files as background music.
-These are served from Amazon S3 and fetched by the browser in real time with https.
-These are CORS-requests (no backend).
+The app uses -.wav sound files as background music songs.
+The songs are served from Amazon S3 and fetched by the browser in real time with https.
+The requests are CORS-requests (no backend).

 ### App URL